-IAESTE is for students who are currently enrolled, preferably in the third year or above, in technical courses like Engineering, Science or IT in third-level institutions in the Republic of Ireland.
+IAESTE arranges paid traineeships for students who are currently enrolled in a third level educational institution in the Republic of Ireland studying science, engineering, architecture or IT.
+Applicants should preferably be in the third year of an undergraduate degree or above, or any year of MSc or PhD.
+Second year students may also apply, but a wider range of traineeships are available when you have more knowledge in your field of study.
 Graduates can apply within the first year of their graduation.
-Traineeships can last from two to 12 months and be hosted in any IAESTE country other than Ireland.
+Traineeships can last from six weeks to 12 months, and be hosted in any IAESTE country other than Ireland.

 IAESTE traineeships are as diverse as you can imagine.
 You could spend your summer in Kumasi, Ghana working with the Department of Road works while exploring African culture, cuisine and markets; or on a year-long traineeship working with the latest technologies in a tech start up in Zurich, Switzerland, enjoying chocolate, cheese, rafting and bungee jumping in your spare time!
 You could be working in an Architecture firm in Tunisia for the summer while soaking in the Mediterranean sun; or you could find yourself doing cancer research in an institute in Jaipur, India while enjoying the unique hospitality and food the country has to offer.
 Are you ready to take the plunge and go on an IAESTE experience?

 In an increasingly competitive job market, much has been said about the need to gain relevant work experience before graduation.
 IAESTE not only provides traineeship experience but also the valuable experience of working abroad.

 IAESTE places you in a different country and work culture, enhancing your technical, professional and intercultural skills at the same time!
 Work experience gained abroad enhances your independence and flexibility, communication and foreign language skills, and contributes to your personal and academic development.